 What Is A Social Media Strategy?

-How We Create Your Social Media Marketing Strategy
+How We Create A Social Media Marketing Strategy

-At Prohibition, we have a strict process on how we create a social media strategy, and it should be up to date.
-A strategy that is older than 12-months isn’t a strategy at all.
-A social strategy is also made up of lots of individuals channel strategies that come together to make one cohesive overarching programme of activity.
-To do this, we use a Prohibition 360.
+At Prohibition, we have a strict process on how we create a social media marketing strategy, and it should be up to date.
+A marketing strategy that is older than 12-months isn’t a marketing strategy at all.
+A social media marketing strategy is also made up of lots of individuals channel strategies that come together to make one cohesive overarching programme of activity.
+To do this, we use Social Prohibition 360.

 A Prohibition 360 report is a one-off social media audit and listening exercise to establish a strategic ‘line in the sand.
 Crucially, this exercise will allow a brand’s marketing team to spot the all-important gaps and opportunities when it comes to focusing on future social media and content marketing time and effort.

-In brief, this exercise involves a comprehensive channel and content audit of all critical platforms that the associated brand is already active.
+In brief, this exercise involves a comprehensive channel and types of content audit of all critical platforms that the associated brand is already active on social media.
 For instance, it asks questions such as:

 - Is what you are currently doing working?